 Xerophthalmia is an eye disease caused by a deficiency of vitamin A, leading to severe dryness in the eyes.
 If left untreated, the condition can worsen, resulting in night blindness, making it difficult to see in low-light conditions.
 In more advanced stages, it can cause the formation of Bitot’s spots—foamy patches on the whites of the eyes.
 Over time, the cornea may become damaged, leading to ulceration, scarring, and, in severe cases, irreversible blindness.

 Xerophthalmia is an eye condition caused by a deficiency of vitamin A, leading to severe dryness of the eyes and tear ducts.
 This deficiency leads to a dry, thickened, and lacklustre appearance of the eyeball.
 As the condition progresses, it can cause various symptoms, including dry eyes, night blindness, and damage to the cornea.
 If left untreated, xerophthalmia can ultimately result in permanent vision loss or blindness.
-Vitamin A supplements are typically used to reverse the condition.
-While the condition is most commonly seen in young children, particularly infants, it can affect individuals of any age who suffer from severe vitamin A deficiency.
+Vitamin A supplementation is the cornerstone of treatment and can reverse early ophthalmic signs (night blindness, conjunctival xerosis, Bitot’s spots) and reduce mortality in deficient children.
+Corneal ulceration/keratomalacia can progress to scarring and permanent vision loss despite supplementation; early recognition and prompt treatment are essential.

 Xerophthalmia, a progressive eye disease caused by vitamin A deficiency, presents with symptoms that reflect its advancing stages.
 These include night blindness, dry and wrinkled conjunctiva, Bitot's spots, corneal xerosis, and, in severe cases, corneal ulcers and keratomalacia.

-Xerophthalmia, a condition caused by vitamin A deficiency, is classified by the World Health Organization (WHO) into stages based on the severity of ocular manifestations, which categorise the condition as follows:
+Xerophthalmia, a condition caused by vitamin A deficiency.
+It is classified by the World Health Organization (WHO) into stages based on the severity of ocular manifestations, which categorise the condition as follows:

 Xerophthalmia is primarily caused by vitamin A deficiency, a crucial nutrient for maintaining eye health.